Conversation is powerful. Let's talk and be human together.

 (Speakers and events will be updated in Real Time)

-We’re starting DCWW 2019 with wine, bites, pretty decor, entertainment and networking.
+We’re starting DCWW 2019 with wine and bites by District Winery, entertainment, photo fun, and networking.
 We’ll also recognize the 2019 DC Wedding Week Trailblazer and Industry Honorees and give guests a run down of what to expect throughout the week.
 Tickets for other DCWW events will be available for purchase at this event.

-2:30 pm to 3:30 pm Wed Tech at Venue TBD A tool for how to manage the business and client work and a real-time interaction to show us how it works - yes please.
-Our wed tech partner (announcement coming soon) will demo their wedding planning and business management tool and show us how it can help streamline how we do business and engage with our wedding clients.
-More details about soon.
+2:30 pm to 3:30 pm Wed Tech Talk with Aisle Planner A tool for how to manage the business and client work and a real-time interaction to show us how it works - yes please.
+Our wed tech partner Aisle Planner, will demo their wedding planning and business management tool and show us how it can help streamline how we do business and engage with our wedding clients.

 6:00 pm to 8:30 pm Coffee and Conversation at Social Tables, Moderated by Jasmine Smith

-Come enjoy a cup of coffee while listening to curated, transparent business stories and lessons learned from some of the best in the wedding industry including Laura Ritchie of Grit & Grace, Dawn Crothers of Something Vintage, Ben Lin of B.Lin Catering, and more.
+Come enjoy a cup of coffee while listening to curated, transparent business stories and lessons learned from some of the best in the wedding industry including Andre Wells of Events by Andre Wells, Laura Ritchie of Grit & Grace, Dawn Crothers of Something Vintage, Ben Lin of B.Lin Catering, and Uche Ojunta of Designs by Oochay.
 Get your questions ready as each panelist will take questions following a moderated Q&A with our Founder and Creator Jasmine Smith.
 Ticket price includes one custom coffee mug and guests are encouraged to stay after to network and chat.

-Wed Talk: A Conversation with Photographers, Moderated by Pamela Spencer We are bringing together a dynamic group of Photographers from D.C. to Pennsylvania to talk about finding a niche, building a portfolio and, challenges associated with work being published, shared and not credited.
-This talk features wedding photographers Natarsha Wright, Nessa Kessinger, and Megan Butcher and will be an engaging and insightful session for new or experienced photographers and wedding vendors interested in working better with photographers.
+Wed Talk: A Conversation with Photographers, Moderated by Pamela Spencer We are bringing together a dynamic group of Photographers from D.C. to Pennsylvania for a panel about finding a niche, building a portfolio and, challenges associated with work being published, shared and not credited.
+This talk features wedding photographers Natarsha Wright, Nessa Kessinger, Erika Layne, and Megan Butcher and will be an engaging and insightful session for new or experienced photographers and wedding vendors interested in working better with photographers.

 10:30 am to 11:30 am, Session 2